Active teacher selection for reward learning: Case Study: Vaccine Testing

-Bandit problems are commonly used to model medical treatment investigation, so as a proof-of-concept we apply the HUB framework to a real-world medical problem: evaluating vaccines for the 2019 Novel Coronavirus (COVID-19).
-This task is complicated by the difficulty of evaluating whether a patient is infected: many infections are asymptomatic, and other common illnesses cause similar symptoms.
-There are a variety of ways to test whether patients have COVID-19, including symptom surveys, antigen tests, and RT-PCR tests, but these vary widely in accuracy and cost.
+COVID-19 vaccine testing is complicated by the difficulty of evaluating whether a patient is infected: many infections are asymptomatic, and other illnesses cause similar symptoms.
+There are many ways to test whether patients have COVID-19, including symptom surveys, antigen tests, and RT-PCR tests, but the choice of which to use is nontrivial, since these alternative tests vary widely in accuracy and cost.